 Most of the time, we plan to leave our children with some or all of our possessions in the event of our death.
 If you would like to leave your children money, real estate, vehicles or any other type of belongings that you personally own, you should document each of your wishes properly within your estate plan and will.
 Otherwise, your belongings may end up in probate court.
 Without a proper will and estate plan, it will be difficult to know what your actual wishes were.
 That’s why it’s important to not only make sure you properly estate plan, but also update your plan at least once every couple of years.

 Those who make estate plans before having children should update their plan to include inheritance for their children after they’ve been born.
-Otherwise, as we stated above, your wheel will not be valid.
+Otherwise, as we stated above, your will may not be valid.
 It will then go to probate court.
 This can be costly and take a great deal of time to deal with.
 Instead of leaving your loved ones to handle this after you’ve passed, consider making sure you’re will is updated as soon as changes within your life are made.

-Its possible that you may choose to disinherit your children from your belongings.
+It’s possible that you may choose to disinherit your children from your belongings.
 There are several reasons why this might be the case:

 - If your son or daughter has had a long, drawn out addiction to drugs and can’t seem to fight it enough to fully recover, you may be considering disinheriting them.
 You might worry they’ll use all their inheritance on more drugs.
 If you choose to disinherit them, you might want to consider leaving their share of your estate to your grandchildren.
 If you appoint a trustee that you can rely on, the inheritance will be used to meet the child’s needs without the child having any control over it.
 In addition, you can also set up a trust that will meet your addict child’s needs.
 They won’t be able to use the inheritance for anything but living expenses; food, rent, mortgage and clothing.